-Recommended Audience: The subject matter alone leads itself to a more mature audience, but there are also several sex scenes.
+Recommended Audience: The subject matter alone is enough to nudge this towards an older audience, but there are also several sex scenes.
 Nothing is shown graphically, but they’re still there.
 Yori can also be somewhat rough during these sex scenes and even crosses the line into assault once or twice.
 14+

 Plot: Mulan, Shang and their fellow warriors from the first movie return, and love is in the air, snookums. ~~♥